omalovichko/CodilityLessons/README.md

 * TieRopes: Tie adjacent ropes to achieve the maximum number of ropes of length >= K.

 __Lesson 17 - Dynamic programming__
+* NumberSolitaire: In a given array, find the subset of maximal sum in which the distance between consecutive elements is at most 6.

 __Lesson 90 - Tasks from Indeed Prime 2015 challenge__
 * LongestPassword: Given a string containing words, find the longest word that satisfies specific conditions.